metaphysicsIO/Pokemon-Sav-Editor/README.txt

 ## What actually works?

-You can change your name, your rival's name, and the amount of pokedollars you have.
+You can change your name, your rival's name, your pokedollars, and your party's species and stats.

-Right now I'm working on getting the data for editing items in the player's pocket and I have plans to make an edit subroutine for the actual pokemon themselves.
-Once the editor subroutine is finished, I will simply need to setup the offsets per party, then per box.
-I'll worry about pokemon editing later though.
+I technically have the item editing working, but you'd have to edit the code to access that.
+I will probably implement that soon enough.

+## Plans

+* Item editing

+* View, Edit pokemon in each box.

 ## How to run